-Kilo vs TagoIO: which IoT platform fits your deployment?
+Kilo vs TagoIO: which IoT platform should you choose?

 TagoIO is a developer-friendly IoT platform with a genuinely generous free tier, 500+ pre-built device connectors, and an Analysis engine that runs your own Deno, Node.js, or Python code.
-Here is where the two platforms genuinely differ, verified against TagoIO’s live public pages.
+This page compares the IoT platforms Kilo and TagoIO for device management, data visualization, and automation, to help you choose the best IoT platform for your deployment — verified against TagoIO’s live public pages.

 Compare